 Simply put, there are no re-dos in wedding photography.

 Professional wedding photographers not only have backup gear, but they also have systems in place for when or if cameras fail or break so that they can quickly recover.

 Back up contingencies are essential, and as professionals, we invest tens of thousands of dollars in gear AND back up gear.

 So be sure to take a moment to ask and see what your photographer has planned in case of this emergency.

 Remember, no question is too silly to ask!

-I’ve been a wedding photographer for many years.
+Now, I’ve photographed hundreds of weddings.
 Needless to say, I’ve learned a lot about what goes into planning your perfect day!

-If you want more insight about planning the perfect day, enter your email address below and get my free guide, How To Have A Stress Free Wedding And The Best Photos Ever, delivered right to your inbox.
+If you want more insight about planning the perfect stress-free day (along with tips about how to have the best photos!), enter your email address below and get my free guide, How To Have A Stress Free Wedding And The Best Photos Ever, delivered right to your inbox.